deep-entertainment/safehouse/design/dialogs/brianna1.md

 > MARJORIE
 >
-> I got into the shop and said hi to...
+> I walked into the shop and said hi to...
 To Jazir.

 > BRIANNA
 >